 - Supervise your dog closely.
 Most biting situations occur while the owner or keeper steps away from the dog.
 Keep a close watch on your dog, especially when it interacts with children.
 You should also keep your dog on a leash or in a fenced-in yard as much as possible.

 - Do not encourage aggressive behavior or barking.
 If your dog thinks that it is okay or even good to be aggressive, then it is more likely to bite.
 Discourage this type of behavior whenever possible.

 Even the most docile dog can end up biting someone in certain situations, and that can have legal repercussions.
-If you have been involved in a dog attack, whether you are the victim or the owner, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.
+If you have been involved in a dog attack, whether you are the claim holder or the owner, contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.